Sierra wildflower cards

 Irises have "inferior" ovaries.
 An iris's ovary is at the bulge located below, where the sepals, petals, and stamens separate.

 The unique structure of irises aids in pollination.
-When a bee lands on the sepal, it is guided to the nectar through a tunnel created by the proximity of the sepal and style.
-As a bee enters the flower, it deposits pollen from a previously visited flower onto the stigma.
-When the bee backs out of the flower, it picks up fresh pollen.
+When a bee lands on the sepal, it is guided to the nectar through a tunnel created by the proximity of the sepal and style, as well as colorful lines known as nectar guides.
+Inside the flower, a bee deposits pollen from a previously visited flower onto the stigma.
+When the bee backs out of the flower, it picks up fresh pollen from the anther.

 Although the sepals and the pistil are highly modified, an iris flower follows the four concentric whorls model.
 The central structure is the pistil, surrounded by a ring of three stamens.
 A ring of three petals surrounds the stamens, and sepals surround the petals.